 1. Don't start hiking early in the morning, there is quite a bit of fog, more wild animals and less people to protect you.
 It didn't take long to realize this, but luckily we had our futon laying in the back.
 We cozy-ed up together and watched the waterfalls start from above the clouds and make its way down the mountain side.

 We began the Cascade Pass trail at 11 am.
 The sign read 3.7 miles, though two hours into the hike I knew it meant one-way... not round trip.
 Lesson number 2. check online to see what the round trip hiking distance is.
 Leon was feeling quite heavy at this point.
 Can I really hike 7.4 miles with a 40 pound child in a 15 pound backpack?
 We've come to far and climbed over too many fallen trees to stop now!
 Onward and upward I told myself.
 The higher we go, the deeper the valley view became.
-The sky clears throughout the morning and soon we were perched on what felt like the top of the world, peering out to the great beyond.
+The sky cleared up and soon we were perched on what felt like the top of the world, peering out to the great beyond.
 No longer were the waterfalls lost in the clouds above us but right in front of us.
 There was not many people on this trail, a few friendly faces and a park ranger, so all we could hear was the singing of birds and the powerful crash of waterfalls.
 To reach the end, we had to trek across a steep slope of snow.
 Luckily I had ski poles to help but the running shoes did not have great traction.
 Lesson number 3.
 Get hiking boots.
-The view wouldn't reveal itself till we made it to the very end and it. was. glorious.
+The view wouldn't reveal itself until we made it to the very end and it. was. glorious.
 The valley was covered in fields of green and snow caps.
 The feeling of fighting to get to the top, seeing the most spectacular view of nature and having Leon right there with me was the best experience of my life. and it turned into the first of many.

 Montana horizon was gorgeous, but it does not hold a candle to their rainbow colored mountains.